 In the event that an item proposed to the PEP pursuant to New York Education Law Section 2590-g is substantially revised after public notice has been provided, the PEP shall issue a revised public notice.
 Such revised notice shall be issued at least 15 days before a PEP vote on the proposed item, but in no event shall the PEP vote on the proposed item within 45 days from the date of the initial public notice.
 Notice of the revised item shall otherwise conform to the requirements of New York Education Law Section 2590-g(8)(b).

-10.3 Assessment of Comments
+10.3.
+Assessment of Comments

 Following the public review process but prior to voting on any proposed item listed in 10.1.1, the Secretary shall make available to the public, including via the PEP's official internet web site, an assessment of the public comments concerning the item under consideration received up to 24 hours before the PEP vote on such item.
 The Secretary shall conduct such assessment in accordance with New York Education Law Section 2590-g(8)(c).

-10.4 Emergency Adoptions
+10.4.
+Emergency Adoptions

 In the event that the PEP or the Chancellor determines that immediate adoption of any item requiring PEP approval is necessary for the preservation of student health, safety or general welfare and that compliance with the public review process described in Section 11.1.2 of these Bylaws would be contrary to the public interest, such proposed item may be adopted on an emergency basis in accordance with the procedures set forth in New York Education Law Section 2590- g(9).
 Except as otherwise provided by law, an emergency adoption of an item proposed pursuant to New York Education Law Section 2590-g(1) shall remain in effect for 60 days, during which time the PEP shall comply with the public review process described New York Education Law Section 2590-g(8) in order for the adopted item to become permanent.
 Emergency adoptions of items relating to school closures or significant changes in school utilizations shall remain in effect for six months.
 During this time the PEP shall comply with the process described in New York Education Law Section 2590-g(8) in order to extend the school closure or change in school utilization beyond the six month period.